taligentx/dscKeybusInterface/README.md

 * Exit: `x`
 * Right arrow (unconfirmed): `>`
 * Left arrow (unconfirmed): `<`

+## DSC Configuration
+Panel options affecting this interface, configured by `*8 + installer code`:
+* Quick arm: section 015, option 4 on - enables arm stay and arm away without entering an access code for the virtual keypad `s` and `w` keys.
+* Swinger shutdown: section 370.
+By default, the panel will limit the number of alarm commands sent in a single armed cycle to 3 - for example, a zone alarm being triggered multiple times will stop reporting after 3 alerts.
+This is to avoid sending alerts repeatedly to a monitoring station, and also affects this interface - this limit can be adjusted or disabled in this configuration section.

+  This section also sets the delay in reporting AC power failure to 30 minutes by default and can be set to 000 for no delay.

 ## Notes
 * Support for the esp32 and other platforms depends on adjusting the code to use their platform-specific timers.
 In addition to hardware interrupts to capture the DSC clock, this library uses platform-specific timer interrupts to capture the DSC data line in a non-blocking way 250us after the clock changes (without using `delayMicroseconds()`).
 This is necessary because the clock and data are asynchronous - I observed keypad data delayed up to 160us after the clock falls.